Download Instructions | email@example.com

 Business & Entrepreneurship: This track caters to the range of emerging or aspiring entrepreneurs who hope to take on leadership roles within the private sector or build their own business ventures on the continent.
 It will expose participants to business and entrepreneurial approaches, including those that are employed to address social issues.
 It will also build technical and leadership capacity in areas such as strategy, operations, supply chain management, business ethics, social entrepreneurship, microfinance, organizational development and management, marketing, innovation and technology, emerging markets and risk analysis, strategic business planning, and corporate social responsibility.

-Applicants are asked to indicate their top three preferred Cohort dates for which they shall be considered.
-Please note that applications are due approximately six (6) weeks ahead of your earliest preferred cohort.
+Applicants are asked to indicate their top three preferred cohort dates for which they shall be considered.
+Please note that applications are due approximately nine (9) weeks ahead of your earliest preferred cohort.
 The deadline for applications for a particular cohort will be indicated next to the cohort dates.